smerckel/adcpreader/README.rst

 Installation
 ------------

-The python module *rdi* can be installed from source, using the standard method to install python code.
-Alternatively, *rdi* can also be installed from PyPi, using ``pip install rdi``.
+The python module *adcpreader* can be installed from source, using the standard method to install python code.
+Alternatively, *adcpreader* can also be installed from PyPi, using ``pip install adcpreader``.

 Documentation
 -------------
-Comprehensive documentation is provided at https://rdi.readthedocs.io/en/latest/
+Comprehensive documentation is provided at https://adcpreader.readthedocs.io/en/latest/

 Quick-start
 -----------
 For the impatient...

-The module *rdi* implements a class PD0(), which returns an object the serves as the source of the pipeline.
+The module *adcpreader* implements a class PD0(), which returns an object the serves as the source of the pipeline.
 Usually the end of the pipeline will be some sink that either writes the data into a file, or into an object that allows access to the data during an interactive python